OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ta/macd.md

 ---
 title: macd
-description: This page explains the Moving Average Convergence Divergence (MACD), a tool used in technical analysis to signal trend changes.
+description: "This page explains the Moving Average Convergence Divergence (MACD)," a tool used in technical analysis to signal trend changes.
 By explaining the behaviour of MACD under various conditions, understanding its usage, and highlighting its parameters, it assists in generating buy and sell signals.